UoB-COMSM0110/2024-group-5/README.md

 >725 words

 Our game has many elements that move around the screen.
-We realised early on in the development process that it makes sense to have an object that stores all of the necessary data for moving an element around the game screen.
-This led to us creating `MoveObject` , it has attributes and methods for accessing co-ordinates, the value for speed, and the element’s image.
+Early on in the development process, we realised that it makes sense to have an object that stores all of the necessary data for moving an element around the game screen.
+This led to us creating `MoveObject`, which has attributes and methods for accessing coordinates, the value for speed, and the element’s image.

 #### Challenge 1: Appropriate level of difficulty